phamdinhkhanh/vnquant/README.md

 **Arguments**
 * `data`: is pandas data frame of OHLC type or OHLCV type, or string symbol of any VietNam stock index. in case symbol, data is automatically cloned from open source.
 * `title`: General title of candle stick chart.
-In case data is symbol, title going to be default according to cloned data.
+If data is a symbol, title is going to be created based on symbol and cloned datetime interval.
 * `xlab`: x label.
 Default Date.
 * `ylab`: y label.
 Default Price.
 * `start_date`: start date.
 Default None.
 Must to be declared when data is symbol.